 State law [G.S.
 159-30(c)] authorizes the Town and the ABC Board to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States; obligations of the State of North Carolina; bonds and notes of any North Carolina local government or public authority; obligations of certain non-guaranteed federal agencies; certain high quality issues of commercial paper and bankers' acceptances and the North Carolina Capital Management Trust (NCCMT).
-The Town's and the ABC Board's investments are reported at fair value.
-Non-participating interest earning contracts are accounted for at cost.
-The NCCMT Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at fair value.
+The Town's and the ABC Board's investments are generally reported at fair value.
+The NCCMT Government Portfolio, a SEC-registered (2a-7) money market mutual fund, is measured at fair value.
 The NCCMT-Term Portfolio is a bond fund, has no rating and is measured at fair value.
-As of June 30, 2019, the Term Portfolio has a duration of .11 years.
+As of June 30, 2020, the Term Portfolio has a duration of .15 years.
 Because the NCCMT Government and Term Portfolios have a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.

-Notes to the Financial Statements (Continued) For the Year Ended June 30, 2019
+Notes to the Financial Statements (Continued) For the Year Ended June 30, 2020